jnbaum/SWE6733-Group-1/README.md

 Sprint 2:

-TDD can be found in our Github Actions workflow in the main branch of our repository.
+TDD can be found in our GitHub Actions workflow in the main branch of our repository.
+All of our unit tests are located inside the \tests\Unit folder.

 ---